philvarner/correctingthenarrative.org/content/posts/timeline-white-supremacy-cville.md

 * **1781** Thomas Jefferson publishes his only book, *Notes on the State of Virginia*.
 It is an intellectual pillar of racist thought at the time.
 * **1807 January 19** Gen. Robert E. Lee born at Stratford Hall, Virginia.
 * **1861 April** Gen. Robert E. Lee resigns from United States Army and is elected leader of the Virginia state forces, which is later subsumed into the Confederate States Army
 * **1863 January 1** Emancipation Proclamation issued, freeing enslaved individuals in the parts of the Confederate States not under Union control.
-Slavery had already been outlawed in every Northern state.
-* **1865 March 3** The Union Army under Major General Philip Sheridan arrives in Charlottesville, freeing more than 14,000 enslaved people.
+* **1865 March 3** The Union Army under Major General Philip Sheridan arrives in Charlottesville, forcibly ensuring the freedom of more than 14,000 enslaved people.
-* **1865 April 9** Gen. Robert E. Lee, General in Chief of the Armies of the Confederate States, surrenders to Gen. Ulysses S. Grant, Commanding General of the United States Army, ending the Civil War
+* **1865 April 9** Gen. Robert E. Lee, General in Chief of the Armies of the Confederate States, surrenders to Gen. Ulysses S. Grant, Commanding General of the United States Army, ending the Civil War.
-* **1865** Ku Klux Klan white supremacist group forms in Pulaski County, Tennessee
+* **1865** Ku Klux Klan white supremacist terrorist group forms in Pulaski County, Tennessee.
 * **1870 October 12**  Gen. Robert E. Lee dies in Lexington, Va.
 * **1893** The Ladies Confederate Memorial Association erects a Confederate statue University Cemetery and Columbarium on the grounds of UVA.
 * **1898** John Henry James is lynched west of Charlottesville while under police protection after being accused of raping a white woman.